 The 10-second takeaway

-Comparing the upcoming quarter with the prior-year quarter, average analyst estimates predict Boise's revenues will increase 3.8% and EPS will improve 18.2%.
+Comparing the upcoming quarter to the prior-year quarter, average analyst estimates predict Boise's revenues will wane -1.7% and EPS will shrink -57.1%.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.